microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 # Deploy your AKS Cluster

-There are many ways to deploy an AKS cluster.
-You can use the Azure Portal, Azure CLI, ARM templates, Azure Bicep, Terraform, Pulumi.
-The list goes on.
+There are several ways to deploy an AKS cluster, including the Azure Portal, Azure CLI, ARM templates, Azure Bicep, Terraform, and Pulumi, among others.
 While there are no shortages of ways to deploy an AKS cluster, we will focus on the Azure Portal and Azure CLI in this workshop.

-## Familiarize with AKS Presets in portal
+## Familiarize yourself with AKS Presets in portal

 Open a browser and navigate to the [Azure Portal](https://portal.azure.com).
 Login with your Azure credentials.